cwninja/screenshot_generator/README.md

 # majesty of the same beach, from 20 different angles.
 ScreenshotGenerator.extract_multi("holiday.mp4", "pictures-for-firends/", 20)

-#Capture the three interesting bits of your holiday video
+# Capture the three interesting bits of your holiday video.
 vid = ScreenshotGenerator.new("holiday.mp4")
 vid.extract_frame(60*60*2+8, "base-jumping.jpg")
 vid.extract_frame(vid.length - 30, "end-credits.jpg")
 ```

+## Additional usage
+Although not thoroughly tested, it is theoretically possible that this library
+could be used to take screen shots of videos that are neither holiday related,
+nor dull.

 ## Licence
 WTFBPPL: http://tomlea.co.uk/WTFBPPL.txt